-According to MADD Canada while the numbers are less it is still the #1 cause of accidental death for Canadians:
+According to MADD Canada while the numbers are slightly lower, but alcohol-related car crashes are still the #1 cause of accidental death for Canadians:

 On average, approximately 4 people are killed each day in crashes involving alcohol and/or drugs.
 In 2012, there were 2,546 crash deaths.
 Of those, 1,497 deaths, or 58.8%, involved drivers who had some alcohol and/or drug presence in their systems.

 How to Get Home When You’re Drunk